Small Business Information About

 The taxation framework in Canada is designed as a progressive system, meaning that those who earn more are expected to pay more in taxes.
 This system aims to ensure a balanced distribution of wealth across society and funds public services such as health care, education, infrastructure, and social security.
 When businesses participate in the underground economy, they are sidestepping their fair share of funding these public services they use.

 Canadian taxes are administered at both federal and provincial/territorial levels.
 The federal government collects personal income tax, corporate tax, and the federal portion (GST) of the sales tax.
-Provincial or territorial governments collect taxes on properties, payroll, and provincial portion (PST) of the sales tax.
+Provincial or territorial governments collect taxes on properties, payroll, and the provincial portion (PST) of the sales tax.
 In some provinces, federal and provincial taxes are combined into a Harmonized Sales Tax (HST).

 Income tax forms the bulk of the government's revenue.
 It includes personal income tax levied on wages, salaries, and other forms of income and corporate tax levied on a company's profits.
 Canada also has an international tax system that holds liability for its residents' worldwide income.